 Getting a job as a counsellor might not work for you if you just submit your CV and hope things will work out.
 Most organisations in Nigeria are not fully convinced of their need for a counsellor so will only hire one when there’s financial abundance.

-You don’t want to be that staff that is present only when an organisation is in Luxury Mode, so how can you make yourself super valuable and make organisations beg you to become your staff?
+You don’t want to be that staff that is present only when an organisation is in Luxury Mode, so how can you make yourself super valuable and make organisations beg you to become their staff?

 I will be covering exactly that in this article.